Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Josh understood instantly.

-“Chief - ”
+"Chief - "

-“No, Joshua.
-You’re gonna sit down and listen.”
+"No, Joshua.
+You’re gonna sit down and listen."

 Josh paused, glanced at the two people from Singularity, then settled himself carefully on the floor, there not being a sturdy enough chair at hand.

-“You’re going to argue,” Chief said, bluntly.
-“You’re going to object.
+"You’re going to argue," Chief said, bluntly.
+"You’re going to object.
 You’re going to want to stay and help people.
-I know you’re going to do all these things because you’re a good man with a good soul.”
+I know you’re going to do all these things because you’re a good man with a good soul."

-“I’m also like ten fuckin’ times stronger than anyone else in the department!
+"I’m also like ten fuckin’ times stronger than anyone else in the department!
 At least!
 I can wear *nuclear armor!* There’s shit I can do!
-There’s - ”
+There’s - "

-“No, Josh.”
+"No, Josh."

-“...Why?”
+"...Why?"

-“Because there’s a bigger picture, son.
+"Because there’s a bigger picture, son.
 And you’ve gotta turn your mind toward it.
-You can stay here putting out fires and lifting rubble and pulling people out of trouble all the livelong day, and God knows I wish you could, but that’s a lot less than you *could* be doing with your talents.”
+You can stay here putting out fires and lifting rubble and pulling people out of trouble all the livelong day, and God knows I wish you could, but that’s a lot less than you *could* be doing with your talents."

 He leaned forward, thick strong fingers intertwined.
-“It’s one of those trolley problems, right?
+"It’s one of those trolley problems, right?
 D’you save five people, or one?
 You’re loyal to the guys you work with, to the people of this area, and I respect that.
 But our job sometimes comes down to harsh decisions about saving who you can when you can.
 And this here is one of them.
-You stay here, you’re wasting your potential, and I *don’t* mean that in a selfish, small way.”
+You stay here, you’re wasting your potential, and I *don’t* mean that in a selfish, small way."

 Josh glanced at the two people from Singularity.
-“You came all this way for me?”
+"You came all this way for me?"

 The one he took to be the senior of the pair, a statuesque woman built like a healthily tanned She-Hulk, nodded her head.
-“We have several reasons,” she said, in an odd accent.
-“But the one relevant to you is that the colonies all need the very best people they can get, if they are to succeed.
-There are still hundreds of millions of mouths to feed, house, clothe, protect and provide for.”
+"We have several reasons," she said, in an odd accent.
+"But the one relevant to you is that the colonies all need the very best people they can get, if they are to succeed.
+There are still hundreds of millions of mouths to feed, house, clothe, protect and provide for."

-“The Line was created because we knew humanity would face great upheaval upon our entry to the galactic community,” her male colleague said.
-“We…did not exactly envision this war, or the Centauri blast.
+"The Line was created because we knew humanity would face great upheaval upon our entry to the galactic community," her male colleague said.
+"We…did not exactly envision this war, or the Centauri blast.
 But we knew there would be a crisis, and so there is.
 Now, our species needs the children of the Line if we are to overcome the crisis.
-We need you.”
+We need you."

-“There are still *billions* of people on Earth - !”
+"There are still *billions* of people on Earth - !"

-“...No, mister Hartl.
+"...No, mister Hartl.
 That number is reduced.
-Our priority now is rescuing those who remain.”
+Our priority now is rescuing those who remain."

-“Exactly!
-Which is why I need to stay here!”
+"Exactly!
+Which is why I need to stay here!"

-“Which is why you are needed off-world.
+"Which is why you are needed off-world.
 The bottleneck is food and shelter.
 Lucent, Cimbrean, even Gao are all undergoing tremendous building surges.
-Human civilization must be expanded rapidly, *now,* before it is too late and we must rely on historical reconstruction.”
+Human civilization must be expanded rapidly, *now,* before it is too late and we must rely on historical reconstruction."

-“In other words,” Chief said, “more lives will be saved if you get your giant ass over there, doing the sort of work that will *really* save lives.
+"In other words," Chief said, "more lives will be saved if you get your giant ass over there, doing the sort of work that will *really* save lives.
 We’re…rescue operations are winding down.
-You know that, right?”
+You know that, right?"

-“Already?”
+"Already?"

-“Most everyone who’s *going* to survive, already has.”
+"Most everyone who’s *going* to survive, already has."

-“What about the rest?
-What about everyone in my firehouse?”
+"What about the rest?
+What about everyone in my firehouse?"

-“They will be needed too, mister Hartl,” the woman from Singularity said.
-“In short order.”
+"They will be needed too, mister Hartl," the woman from Singularity said.
+"In short order."

-“But *you* are needed in the first wave,” her colleague agreed.
+"But *you* are needed in the first wave," her colleague agreed.

 ‘You’re worth five of us, Josh.
 And ten normal men.
 Don’t play coy.
 We all know it.
 And you do too.
-And one of you is easier to feed and work than ten older, broken men like me.”
+And one of you is easier to feed and work than ten older, broken men like me."

-“We respect that you have commitments and attachments here,” the Singularity man said.
-“Your companions are invited to come with us as well.”
+"We respect that you have commitments and attachments here," the Singularity man said.
+"Your companions are invited to come with us as well."

 Josh heard Jess gasp, and Maria went white-knuckle tense.
 They’d just been thrown a lifeline, except it was in Josh’s hands…